docs

 - Audit logging captures user, tenant, timestamp, and record for every PHI access; logs retained seven years per HIPAA §164.312(b)

-Permissions as a hiring lever
+Permissions are a hiring lever

 - Owners and supervisors with full-book access for reporting and oversight